triton-inference-server/server/docs/perf_analyzer.md

 You can also provide an optional "shape" field to the tensors.
 This is especially useful while profiling the models with variable-sized tensors as input.
-The specified shape values are treated as an override and analyzer still expects default input shapes to be provided as a command line option (see --shape) for variable-sized inputs.
+Additionally note that when providing the "shape" field, tensor contents must be provided separately in "content" field in row-major order.
+The specified shape values will override default input shapes provided as a command line option (see --shape) for variable-sized inputs.
 In the absence of "shape" field, the provided defaults will be used.
+There is no need to specify shape as a command line option if all the data steps provide shape values for variable tensors.
 Below is an example json file for a model with single input "INPUT", shape [-1,-1] and data type INT32:

 ```
   {